gilbertconsult/indesign-scripting-fail/README.md

 ## app.generalPreferences.objectsMoveWithPage
 The documentation states that this setting only affects page objects when the page is moved via the UI.
 InDeed, this setting will select/deselect the option in the InDesign Control Panel, but it has no affect on page items if a page is moved via scripting.
 No known workarounds.
 Documented 2023-06-12, InDesign vs. 18.3

+## textWrapPreferences.textWrapOffset
+The documentation says:
+>The format for defining text wrap offset values depends on the text wrap type.
+If text wrap type is jump object text wrap, specify 2 values in the format [top, bottom].
+If text wrap type is next column text wrap or contour, specify a single value.
+For bounding box text wrap, specify 4 values in the format in the format [top, left, bottom, right].

+However if text wrap type is jump object, you still need to specify 4 values in the format in the format [top, left, bottom, right].

 ## Hyperlink Alt Text
 As of 2023-06-12, InDesign vs. 18.3 (also earlier), the `Alt Text` field cannot be scripted: